 published short stories set in Fortaleza, Northeast Brazil, where I lived with my

-two sons for sixteen years.
-The plot is based on events surrounding the day
+two sons for seventeen years.
+The plot is based on events surrounding the

-my ex-husband disappeared after calling me at my workplace to tell me that
+day my ex-husband disappeared after calling me at my workplace to tell me

 exchange dealer) where he worked.